shravani-01/shravani-01.GitHub.io./README.md

 ## Data Science Book

-I found the Information Retrieval Book interesting among the other books listed ine the website.
+I found the Information Retrieval Book interesting among the other books listed in the website.

 The link for the book is [here](https://nlp.stanford.edu/IR-book/html/htmledition/irbook.html)